emberjs/rfcs/text/0000-ember-new-lang.md

 ## How we teach this

-The [Ember CLI API documentation](https://ember-cli.com/api/) should be updated to reflect the new flag.
+1. Update the [Ember CLI API documentation](https://ember-cli.com/api/) to reflect the new flag.

-We update the [Ember.js CLI Guides](https://cli.emberjs.com/release/basic-use/cli-commands/) to reflect the new flag much like we demonstrate `--yarn` usage.
+2. Update the [Ember.js CLI Guides](https://cli.emberjs.com/release/basic-use/cli-commands/) to reflect the new flag much like we demonstrate `--yarn` usage.

-The Ember CLI `--help` command should explain what kind of value is expected to be passed to the new flag.
+3. Update the Ember CLI `--help` command so it explains what kind of value is expected to be passed to the `--lang` flag.

 ## Drawbacks